hejcman/go-flows-osquery/README.md

 ## Supported features

+The CESNET features are designed so that they are compatible with the definitions in [libfds](https://github.com/CESNET/libfds), including the name, PEN, ID, and type.
+The temporary features are useful for local output.

 | CESNET feature name     | Temporary feature name      | Description                                     |
 |-------------------------|-----------------------------|-------------------------------------------------|
 | `OSQueryProgramName`    | ``__osqueryProcess``        | the process which created the flow              |